elasticio/elasticio.github.io/content/_getting-started/quota-overview.md

 By clicking on **View Report**, you will see a resource usage chart and quota usage per each Workspace you have, and by clicking on the Workspace from the list, you can see quota usage per Flow:

 ![Report](/assets/img/getting-started/quota/quotadetail.gif)

+>Please note that you can get more information on quotas and their limits using API endpoints.
+You can also manage `LimitRecords` for quotas.
+All information on this topic can be found in our [API documentation]({{site.data.tenant.apiDocsUri}}/v2#/quotas).

 ## Quota Limit Calculation